XilinJia/Podcini.X/README.md

 ## Notable features

-1. Based in Jetpack Compose, using on `media3` with `AudioOffloadMode` enabled (nicer to device battery).
+1. Is based on Jetpack Compose, using `media3` with `AudioOffloadMode` enabled (nicer to device battery).
 2. Features multiple, natural and circular play queues associable with any podcast.
 3. Presents synthetic podcasts and allows episodes to be shelved to any synthetic podcast.
 4. Allows setting personal notes, 5-level rating, and 12-level play state on every episode.